lgalke/al-folio/_posts/2019-08-20-the-lottery-ticket-hypothesis.md

 The result is a subnetwork (given by mask m) along with its initialization, which may perform a final training pass.
 In their experiments on image classification[^lth], the authors compare the accuracy of these winning tickets against the whole model and against random tickets.
 Random tickets share the same structure but are re-initialized randomly before the final training pass.
-The main result is that the winning tickets consistently lead to higher scores than random tickets, and can also match or even outperform the full model.
+The main result is that the winning tickets consistently lead to higher scores than random tickets, and can also match or even outperform the full models.

 So, random tickets share the same structure as winning tickets yet winning tickets yield higher scores.
 This means that the initialization values are important for the winning tickets' success.
 When we have more parameters, we get more rolls for initialization values.
-We also get more possibilities to combine a subset of good rolls into a sparse subnetwork.

-Given these massive amounts of possibilities, how can it be that we can find the right subnetwork by pruning?
 The authors of the LTH paper conjecture that already the optimizer focuses on training the parameters of a well-initialized sub-network.
+Why do e need to start with a big model in the first place?
+The idea is that we get more possible combinations of subnetworks when you have more parameters in total.
 This may be an alternative explanation why highly overparametrized networks generalize better.

 #### iterative magnitude pruning